-1. Valuation of New Construction, the Exclusion Amount.
-When assessable new construction is added to real property, a County assessor is required to assess the new construction at fair market value.
-The Assessor may determine the market value of the ADU based on one or more of the following indicators, depending on the availability of data: a sales comparison evaluation of similar homes in the area with ADUs and properties without or sales of ADUs, by determining the cost to build or replace the ADU, or by evaluating the ADU's income potential.
+- 1. Valuation of New Construction, the Exclusion Amount.
+When assessable new construction is added to real property, a County Assessor is required to assess the new construction at fair market value.
+The Assessor may determine the market value of the ADU based on one or more of the following indicators, depending on the availability of data: a sales comparison evaluation of similar homes in the area with ADUs and properties without or sales of ADUs, by determining the cost to build or replace the ADU, or by evaluating the ADU's income potential. - 2.
+Value to Enroll at End of 15-Year Period.
+RTC section 75.10 requires a County Assessor to appraise any new construction at its full cash value on the date the new construction is completed.
+However, under former section 70(d), the prior 15-year new construction exclusion for unreinforced masonry buildings specifically provided that the value to enroll at the end of the 15-year exclusion period was the current market value.
+It would be helpful for this new exclusion to specifically state what value the Assessor is to enroll at the end of the 15-year exclusion period. - The April 11 amendments clarify that a new base year value will come into effect upon the occurrence of any one of the following: 1) the passage of 15 years following the ADU construction completion date, 2) a change in ownership of the ADU, or 3) a conversion of the ADU to nonresidential use. - 3.

-7 Gov. Code, section 65852.2(h)(4).

-8 Health & Saf.
-Code section, 17958.1.

-9 Health & Saf.
-Code, section 18007.

-2. Value to Enroll at End of 15-Year Period.
-RTC section 75.10 requires a county assessor to appraise any new construction at its full cash value on the date the new construction is completed.
-However, former section 70(d), the prior 15-year new construction exclusion for unreinforced masonry buildings, specifically provided that the value to enroll at the end of the 15-year exclusion period was the current market value.
-It would be helpful for this new exclusion to specifically state what value the assessor is to enroll at the end of the 15-year exclusion period.

-- 3. The calculation of the 15-year period for the purposes of applying this exclusion.
-Tracking this 15-year period will be an issue for county assessors.
-How will the 15 years be calculated?
-Will this period begin with the lien date of the assessment year following the date of completion of construction? - 4.
 Base Year Value of an Existing Structure and Land.
 Existing law specifies that only the newly constructed portion of property is assessed and that the base year value of the remainder of the property, which did not undergo new construction, does not change.
-Thus, this bill is consistent with existing RTC section 70 and 71 requirements. - 5.
-Construction in Progress.
+Thus, this bill is consistent with existing RTC section 70 and 71 requirements.

+SB 1164 (Newman) Page 5 of 5

+- 4. Construction in Progress.
 Under RTC section 71, new construction in progress on the lien date must be appraised at its full value on the lien date and each lien date thereafter until the date of completion.
 Will construction in progress of an ADU also be eligible for this new construction exclusion?
-If so, how will a county assessor identify whether a permit is for an ADU, as not all local permit-issuing agencies are consistent. - 6.
+If so, how will a County Assessor identify whether a permit is for an ADU, as not all local permit-issuing agencies are consistent. - 5.
 Filing Period.
-This bill requires a property owner to notify the assessor prior to or within 30 days of completion of the project that the property owner intends to claim the exclusion for an ADU.
+This bill requires a property owner to notify the Assessor prior to or within 30 days of completion of the project that the property owner intends to claim the exclusion for an ADU.
 The 30-day requirement is a very short time.
 With other new construction exclusions, the notification is done via filing the claim for exclusion.
-Property owners may not know to notify the assessor within 30 days of completion of the project.
-If the issue is to ensure an assessor is aware of the intent to file an exclusion within 12 months of the date of commencement of construction, perhaps another notification timeframe would be preferable so assessors know early on that its headed for an exclusion.
+Property owners may not know to notify the Assessor within 30 days of completion of the project.
+If the issue is to ensure an Assessor is aware of the intent to file an exclusion within 12 months of the date of commencement of construction, perhaps another notification timeframe would be preferable so Assessors know early on that its headed for an exclusion.